 There are so many claims made in the beauty industry, and it's so easy to get sucked into the glitz of it all, even when it comes to non-toxic facial oils.
 I made the switch to non-toxic, chemical-free beauty and personal care products when I trashed all my beauty products and started over.

 I'd never used facial oil before that because, as someone with oily/combination skin, I thought putting oil on your face would make you break out.
 I couldn't have been more wrong, and am so glad I know better now.

-For over a year now, I've been experimenting with different facial oils to see which ones complement my skin best.
-These non toxic facial oils have helped to dull fine lines, brighten my skin, even my skin's texture, hydrate my skin, and prevent breakouts.
+For over a year now, I've been experimenting with different facial oils to see which ones compliment my skin best.
+These non-toxic facial oils have helped to dull fine lines, brighten my skin, even my skin's texture, hydrate my skin, and prevent breakouts.
 As a result, I rarely, rarely get pimples and my skin is glowing.